skadakar/garble/README.md

 You have the option to add prefix to your encoded message, to let people know what PSK or OTP is being used by setting the --prefix variable.

-OTP is limited to <abcdefghijklmnopqrstuvwxyz>
+OTP is limited to "abcdefghijklmnopqrstuvwxyz"
-PSK is limited to <abcdefghijklmnopqrstuvwxyz0123456789 ,.-!>
+PSK is limited to "abcdefghijklmnopqrstuvwxyz0123456789 ,.-!"
-ROT is limited to <abcdefghijklmnopqrstuvwxyz0123456789>
+ROT is limited to "abcdefghijklmnopqrstuvwxyz0123456789"
 Not true random, cannot be trusted for anything outside of fun and games.